 The nine hours of credit earned at UNO in the MURP program will count toward the total earned hours at Loyola but will not affect the student's cumulative Loyola grade point average.
 No credit will be awarded for a course taken in the UNO/MURP program unless the grade is at least equal to a C+ on the Loyola grading scale.
 No credit will be accepted until a student has successfully completed the first year of study at Loyola with an average of 2.3 or better.
 The student must maintain an average of 3.0 or better in the MURP program.

 Students failing to meet all of the requirements of the program are awarded either the Juris Doctor or Master of Urban and Regional Planning degree only if they fulfill the requirements for the individual degree as outlined in the College of Law or UNO graduate bulletin, respectively.

-For more information on the Master of Urban and Regional Planning, please contact: Dr. Marla Nelson, University of New Orleans, firstname.lastname@example.org or 504-580-3110.
+For more information on the Master of Urban and Regional Planning, please contact Dr. Marla Nelson, University of New Orleans, at firstname.lastname@example.org or 504-580-3110.